polymorphic/tesla-model-y-checklist/README.md

 - [ ] Inspect both coat hooks (should extend, retract and latch)
 - [ ] Inspect the steering wheel, check front & back for scratches or tears
 - [ ] Check that turn signal and drive selection stalks work and actuate smoothly
+- [ ] Check that the car can be put into reverse, neutral, park
 - [ ] Look for scratches on the passenger side door sill
 - [ ] Check seats for scuffs/damage/bad seams
 - [ ] Verify all front seat adjustments, including lumbar support